Common Strippit

 T - Axis uses #17510-000 Motor using 8 - #17506-000 Brushes

-Note, Some FC750, FC750/2, FC1000/1, and FC1000/2 Machines had a FC1000/3
+Note, Many FC750, FC750/2, FC1000/1, and FC1000/2 Machines have FC1000/3

-#19463-000 T-Axis Motor Installed on their X-Axis in a Mistaken Attempt to Increase Reliability.
-These Motors are easy to Identify, as the Brush-Covers are a
+#19463-000 T-Axis Motor Installed on X-Axis in a Attempt to Increase Reliability.

-These Motors use 4 - #19463-100 Brushes.
+and Not Normal Round-Plastic Cover.
+These Motors use 4 -- #19463-100 Brushes.

 Machine Technologies Stocks these 3 Motor Brush Types,

-and All the Listed Servo Motors above.
+3 Round Plastic Brush-Covers, & All Listed Servo Motors above.

 Servo Motor Brush-Caps